Dave Grohl Is the Live Performer We Deserve

-Not Dave Grohl, though.
-With a series of amazing moments during his most recent tour, the Foo Fighters frontman is showing his fellow musicians what real devotion to your fans looks like.
+Not Dave Grohl.
+With all the amazing moments that happen every time he tours, the Foo Fighters frontman, who turns 51 on January 14th, shows his fellow musicians what real devotion to fans looks like.

-During a recent show in Greenwood Village, Colorado, Grohl pulled a fan on stage and serenaded him with “My Hero,” reducing a grown man to cheers of joy within minutes.
+Example: During a show in Greenwood Village, Colorado, Grohl pulled a fan on stage and serenaded him with “My Hero,” reducing a grown man to tears of joy within minutes.

-Just a few weeks before, Grohl responded to an amazing fan-made video featuring 1,000 Italian fans playing a massive cover of “Learn to Fly," a plea for the band to come to the city of Cesena, Italy.
-But Grohl didn't just respond—he responded in Italian.
+And just a few weeks before that, Grohl responded to an amazing fan-made video featuring 1,000 Italian fans playing a massive cover of “Learn to Fly,”—a plea for the band to come to the city of Cesena, Italy.
+And he responded in Italian.

-Bless you, Dave Grohl.
-In a world where our favorite musicians so often succumb to narcissism and self-obsession and leave their loyal fans in the dust, you're a reminder of what it truly means to be a live performer.
+Thank God for Dave Grohl.
+In a world where great entertainers often succumb to narcissism and self-obsession, leaving their loyal fans in the dust, he’s a reminder of what it means to be a live performer.